 • Education.
 The Norwegian government must direct more attention toward the quality of education.
 The government must do more to strengthen student incentives, monitor and improve teaching quality, and promote a culture of excellence.
 As Norwegian society becomes more heterogeneous, securing high-quality education, promoting effective integration and ensuring equal access to the job market for immigrants have become increasingly important.

 • Research policy.
 Investments in research and development (R&D), both public and private, must be increased.
 Investments in academic and basic research should also be increased, promoting more joint activity between public and private actors.
 This major area of reform is currently widely neglected.

 Regional policy should

 • Infrastructure and regional policy.
-Norway’s stress on regional redistribution is excessive.
+Norway’s commitment to regional redistribution is excessive.
 Yet, infrastructural investments in national networks, and around the major cities of Oslo and Bergen have been insufficient.
 The railway system, including commuting services, is inadequate.
-The policy of agricultural subsidies is costly and should at a minimum be reconsidered.
+The policy of agricultural subsidies is costly and should be reconsidered.

 Security spending a

 • Security and defense.
 Norway is a founding member of NATO, and its security depends to a large extent on a well-functioning transatlantic alliance and good cooperation with European partners.
 Norway has committed to increasing its defense spending to meet NATO targets, although Norway has not yet met its targets.
 In the new geopolitical security climate, it is necessary for Norway to increase its spending on security.
 However, this will be demanding and likely come at the expense of further welfare spending.